-The Chinese provinces differ strongly from each other; Provinces with higher per capita income along the coast in the east, provinces with a large heavy industry in the north-east, metropolitan areas such as Shanghai and Beijing and less developed rural provinces in the west.
+income along the coast in the east, provinces with a large heavy industry in the north-east, metropolitan areas such as Shanghai and Beijing and less developed rural provinces in the west.
 Especially these rural provinces have been subject to investment projects in recent years under the "Go-West" policy of the government.
-The regional dispersion if investment among the provinces can be seen in Figure 5, which shows the average growth rates of FAI between 2008 and 2016.
+The regional dispersion of investment among the provinces can be seen in Figure 5, which shows the average growth rates of FAI between 2008 and 2016.
+In the baseline estimation, we will split the regions according to a slightly modified version of the geographical separation by the National Bureau of Statistics of China.
+We will group the eastern, north-eastern and municipal provinces Fujian, Guangdong, Jiangsu, Zhejiang, Hebei, Heilongjiang, Jilin, Liaoning, Shandong, Beijing, Chongqing, Shanghai, and Tianjin into a group called eastern provinces and the rest into a group called western provinces (see Figure A.1 in the appendix).
+In the robustness section we check our results with respect to different groupings.
+First, we will split the provinces according to the median income per capita in 2015 and to the median average growth rate of fixed asset investment from 2008 to 2015 (see Figure A.2 and Figure A.3 in the appendix).